Mati Karmin

 One of the most grandiose manifestations of the exploring line of Karmin's work is the underwater mine furniture project that began five years ago.
 On the northern coast of Estonia - especially the islands - there were numerous heaps of corroded mine shells, which are basically spheres with holes, spires and shackles.
 Karmin got inspired by these mines and started to collect them.
 The ambiguity of large scale corroded mine shells intrigued the artist.
 The shape of the mine is perfect and uniform, while still clearly bearing the stamp of its initial destructive function.
 Being marked by its belonging to the past, it is closely connected to the complicated recent history that Karmin has always been fascinated with.

 Karmin's entire work has relied on various contradictions.
 He entered the Estonian sculpture scene as an innovator and the continuity of that trait in his creative biography persists, however the notion of classical sculpture and the classical material for sculpture – bronze – is still very important to him and he has time and again returned to it whether in free sculpture or monumental sculpture.

 Mine furniture, despite its unprecedented novelty, brings together the two directions in the artist's work.
 It can be clearly sensed how the artist has enjoyed playing with materials and forms, having developed both its meanings and looks, creating a versatile series, based on contradictions and contrasts.

 Karmin uses mines as modules.
 The entire furniture series is composed of only two existing basic forms of mines – the hemisphere and the cylinder.
 He has created utility articles of diverse forms, resulting in armchairs, writing desks, beds, toilets, cupboards, bathtubs, swings, fireplaces, and more.
 He has added to the scrap metal hand-treated copper details, metal mesh, leather upholstery and granite and glass surfaces, thus consciously increasing the semantic contradiction of objects.

 At the end of the mine project, the artist created a mobile sculpture out of a Soviet military truck.
 His vehicle has instead of a rocket a gigantic phallus of mine shells towering above, with four clocks at its top, showing time in four geographic places of the world – Moscow, London, Paris and New York.

+In 1988, Karmin participated in the Soviart exhibition which included both American and Soviet artists.

+My Father (1994) is a construction of "the artist's rigorous father," functioning like an archive of his father's life.
+This included "an archive of photos, sample bottles of soil and grain, [and] notebooks" that represent the relationship between Karmin's father and himself.

+Karmin designed a marble plaque with a bronze relief portrait of Nobel Prize laureate Wilhelm Ostwald to commemorate his time as a student at the University of Tarfu.